theo-armour/pages/12-society-and-social-sciences/README.md

 Main categories: Society and Social sciences

+## Additions

+* Forestry

-Society
+## Society

+A society is a grouping of individuals, which is characterized by common interest and may have distinctive culture and institutions.
+Society can also be explained as an organized group of people associated together for religious, benevolent, cultural, scientific, political, patriotic, recreational, or other purposes.

-Activism
+* Activism
-Business
+* Business
-Communication
+* Communication
-Crime
+* Crime
-Economy
+* Economy
-Education
+* Education
-Ethnic groups
+* Ethnic groups
-Family
+* Family
-Finance
+* Finance
-Globalization
+* Globalization
-Government
+* Government
-Health
+* Health
-Home
+* Home
-Industries
+* Industries
-Infrastructure
+* Infrastructure
-**Law**
+* **Law**
-Mass media
+* Mass media
-Military
+* Military
-Money
+* Money
-Organizations
+* Organizations
-Peace
+* Peace
-Politics
+* Politics
-Real estate
+* Real estate
-Rights
+* Rights
-War
+* War

-Social sciences
+## Social sciences

 Anthropology
 Archaeology
 Cultural studies